Leaving home to study can be full of daunting moments and uncertainty about the future, but being vegan at university doesn’t have to be one of them…

 - Reserve yourself a few freezer shelves for your bulk-made meals and prepped foods.

-If you really want to show off your vegan cooking skills, why not bake your new flatmates a tray of vegan brownies and some muffins, or offer to host a vegan taco or pizza night?
-After all, the best way to educate others about vegan food is by sharing your own delicious culinary creations.
+If you really want to show off your vegan cooking skills, why not bake your new flatmates a tray of vegan brownies?
+There’s no better way to get people intrigued than showing them how amazing vegan food can be.

 There are so many exciting opportunities awaiting you, so go forth with confidence and begin your adventure into independence with confidence.